Color Theory for Sign Up Form Design

 Color tends to trip a lot of “non-designers” up.
 It can lead to confusion, doubt and, often, poor color combinations.

 Besides causing jarring color pairings, poor color choice can make your marketing less effective.
-(Up to 90 percent of people make decisions based on color alone!)

 This is especially true of email sign up forms.
 To get people to complete your forms, they need to notice them first.
 And color plays a big role in whether or not visitors see a form on your site.